Merrell Trail Stories

-I hiked the Inca Trial with 3 other individuals in the interest of raising money for a nonprofit called Make A Difference.
+I hiked the Inca Trail with 3 other individuals in the interest of raising money for a nonprofit called Make A Difference.
 MAD sponsors vulnerable youth to receive higher (quality) education.

 Through our fundraising, MAD was able to support four more students in Peru.